LeaVerou/brep/README.md

 #### Stripping away matches

-Here is the most basic bafr script: just a single `from` declaration that strips away all matches.
+The most basic bafr script is a single replacement consisting of a single `from` declaration.
+By default, when no `to` is specified, it defaults to the empty string, i.e. stripping away all matches.
-This bafr script strips away all `<br>` tags:
+For example, this bafr script strips away all `<br>` tags:

 ```toml
 from = "<br>"